DARPA-CRITICALMAAS/beak-ta3/README.md

 ## Repository structure

-The repository is build-up as following:
+The repository is structured as following:

 ```
 ├── beak-ta3/
 │   ├── docs/               # additional documentations
 │   ├── experiments/        # mineral systems (e.g. MVT-NAT, MVT-REG, ...) working on
-│   ├── local/              # stuff that's not beeing uploaded to GitHub
+│   ├── local/              # stuff that's not being uploaded to GitHub
-│   └── methods/            # Basic code for the MPM-methods in development
+│   └── methods/            # contains the code for the respective ML methods
 │       ├── bnn/
 │       ├── hybrid/
 │       ├── processing/
 │       └── som/
-│   └── utilities/          # helper functions
+│   └── utilities/          # helper functions, will be modularize in future releases
 ```

 The development for SOM, BNN and hybridization is accomplished on the respective branches: